wix/react-native-navigation/docs/top-level-api.md

     }
   ],
   tabsStyle: { // optional, add this if you want to style the tab bar beyond the defaults
     tabBarButtonColor: '#ffff00', // optional, change the color of the tab icons and text (also unselected).
-For Android, add this to appStyle
+On Android, add this to appStyle
     tabBarSelectedButtonColor: '#ff9900', // optional, change the color of the selected tab icon and text (only selected).
-For Android, add this to appStyle
+On Android, add this to appStyle
     tabBarBackgroundColor: '#551A8B', // optional, change the background color of the tab bar
     initialTabIndex: 1, // optional, the default selected bottom tab.
 Default: 0 },